gosirys/Posts/Turning-a-Blind-SQLi-into-Union-based-with-a-2-in-1-Payload.md

 $sql="select * from tblprodgiftideas where intgiftideaid='$speid'";
 ```

-As it will be shown, the results of this query do not get printed on screen, however, should the query return records the app would later on display them on screen - leaving the only exploitable as *Inferential* SQL Injection, more specifically, of the *Boolean Blind* kind.
+As it will be shown, the results of this query do not get printed on screen, however, should the query return records the app would later on display other data coming from other SQL queries on screen - leaving this only exploitable as *Inferential* SQL Injection, more specifically, of the *Boolean Blind* kind.

 ### 2nd SQL Injection
 By further looking into the code we can see that the results of *query1* get stored in the `$prid` parameter: